podops/podops/README.md

 # prepare the podcast repo
 po new

-<... do some yaml editing>
+# ... do some yaml editing

 # create an episode
 po template episode

-<... more yaml editing>
+# ... more yaml editing

 # build the feed
 po build

-# register the podcast with the CDN
+# register the podcast with the CDN at https://cdn.podops.dev
 po init

 # sync the podcast with the CDN